Tapadyuti1991/Hadoop-Ecosystem/README.md

 The Hadoop ecosystem includes other tools to address particular needs.
 Hive is a SQL dialect and Pig is a dataflow language for that hide the tedium of creating MapReduce jobs behind higher-level abstractions more appropriate for user goals.

-# Hive
+# Apache Hive

 Hive is a SQL-based data warehouse system for Hadoop that facilitates data summarization, ad hoc queries, and the analysis of large datasets stored in Hadoop-compatible file systems (e.g., HDFS, MapR-FS, and S3) and some NoSQL databases.
-The repo has a tutorial, installation instructions and sample programs for setting up Hive on your local system and well as on Docker.
+The repo has a tutorial, installation instructions and sample programs for setting up Hive on your local system as well as on Docker.

 # MongoDB

 MongoDB is a cross-platform, document oriented database that provides, high performance, high availability, and easy scalability.
 MongoDB works on concept of collection and document.
 MongoDB uses JSON-like documents with schemas.
-The repo has a tutorial, installation instructions and sample programs for setting up MongoDB on your local system.
+The repo has a tutorial, sample programs and installation instructions for setting up MongoDB on your local system.

+# Apache Presto

+Data analytics is the process of analyzing raw data to gather relevant information for better decision making.
+It involves working with large amount of data.
+As the size of data is continuously growing, we need a system which works efficiently with Petabyte size data with low latency.
+Facebook designed Apache Presto which is a distributed parallel query execution engine, optimized for low latency and interactive query analysis.
+The repo has a tutorial, sample programs and installation instructions for setting up Apache Presto on your local system and as well as on Docker.
+It also includes the differences between Hive and Presto and scenarios where each one is more suitable over the other.